 The Education Code regulations include over-the-counter products.
 Whether prescribed or over-the-counter, all medication needs to be administered through the health office.
 All medication needs to be in its original container labeled with the names of the student, the physician, and the medication.
 Specific directions for use must be included.
 "Take as directed" is not acceptable.

 Compliance is important to the health and safety of all students.
-The appropriate Administration of Medication form (available in the office) allows for consultation between the school nurse and physician regarding medication side effects and possible adverse reactions.
+The appropriate Medication Authorization form (available in the office or download here) allows for consultation between the school nurse and physician regarding medication side effects and possible adverse reactions.
 Parents are required to provide a sufficient supply of medication.